freenas/freenas-docs/userguide/intro.rst

 * :guilabel:`Exclude` has been added to
   :menuselection:`Tasks --> Cloud Sync Tasks --> ADD`.

+* The :guilabel:`Time Remaining` field has been added to :menuselection:`Storage --> Pools --> Pool Status`
+  when the pool has an active scrub.

 * The :guilabel:`DOS Charset` field has been removed from :menuselection:`Services --> SMB --> Configure`.